INK-USC/sparse-distillation/README.md

 :smiley: Checkpoints will be added.

-### Contact Us
+## Contact Us
-If you find bugs in our code, encounter problems when running the code, or have suggestions for the CrossFit project, please submit an issue, or reach out to Qinyuan (qinyuany@usc.edu).
+If you find bugs in our code, encounter problems when running the code, or have suggestions for the project, please submit an issue, or reach out to Qinyuan (qinyuany@usc.edu).

-If you used our code in your study, or find our paper useful, please cite us with the following BibTeX:
+If you think our work is useful, please cite us with the following BibTeX:

 <details>
 <summary>BibTeX</summary>